 Most of the other geek-nerd subjects are a go, too.
-SF/F, worldbuilding, lolcat appreciation, Linux (I'm a newbie), e-readers and e-books, all kinds of stuff; if only the audience is small enough, I'm probably in it.
+SF/F, worldbuilding, lolcat appreciation, Linux (I'm a proud luser), e-readers and e-books, all kinds of stuff; if only the audience is small enough, I'm probably in it.
 If only it is the sort of thing that has intense intellectual detail in it… I've probably felt interest towards it, or soon will.

 I recommend Buffy the Vampire Slayer, the Lies of Locke Lamora, the books of Charles Stross, Doctor Who, and Babylon 5.

 Humor / humour / hummor